EvaluationContext/evaluationcontext.github.io/_posts/2024-04-22-Syntax-Highlight-DAX.md

     )
 ```

-As an end note, in addition to the more staticly defined token, DAX also has the concept of variables.
+As an end note, in addition to the more statically defined token, DAX also has the concept of variables.
 To highlight these would require Semantic Highlighting, which is beyond the scope of this project.